AAOS MOC and General Orthopaedic Review Course

 - June 15: Access Pre-Recorded Lectures in Advance

-Jump-start your review with pre-recorded lectures covering the testable topics, accessible at your convenience.
+Jump-start your review with pre-recorded lectures covering the testable topics, test-taking strategies, and mock exam questions review - all accessible at your convenience.

 - July 14 - 15: Live-Streamed Lectures

 Tune in for live, deep-dive, high-yield review lectures covering the key take-home points for each specialty area.
 Faculty re-cap the most important testable facts and concepts.
 Review mock exam questions and participate in interactive Q&A with expert faculty.

 - Post-Course – October 31: Continue Your Review

 Build on your progress and review all lectures until the exam!
 Content is available through October 31, 2023.
 Log in to the online portal at your convenience, whether you have time for a quick lecture, or prefer to dedicate a day to review.